blechdavier/merits-arm-control/README.md

 # You could add it to your .bashrc if that would work better for you.
 source devel/setup.bash
 ```

+### Developing outside of a container

+If you don't want to use docker, you can follow the Dockerfile to set up your system with all the necessary packages and dependencies.

 ## Demonstrations